-4. Remove the keeper from the nut.
+5. Remove the keeper from the nut.

-- 5. A, B, C Use a small screwdriver to carefully pry the keeper arm from the undercut groove on each side until the keeper is released. - 6.
-Remove the retaining nut - 7.
-Place a shop towel on top of the lower brake shoe to prevent oil from dripping onto the brake lining. - 8.
+- 6. A, B, C Use a small screwdriver to carefully pry the keeper arm from the undercut groove on each side until the keeper is released. - 7.
+Remove the retaining nut - 8.
 Tug sharply on the hub to unseat the outer bearing without completely removing the hub.
-Wipe up any oil spilled on the brake assembly as quickly and completely as possible.
 Remove the outer bearing and place it in a container to prevent contamination. - 9.
 Remove the hub from the spindle and place it on the floor with its stud side facing downwards.
 Protect the wheel studs from damage.
-Wipe the excess oil off spindle with a clean shop towel to prevent oil dripping onto the brake assembly.
-If oil saturates or significantly contaminates the brake lining then replace the lining.

-- 10. Remove the hub seal and discard it.
+Wipe the excess oil off spindle with a clean shop towel. - 10.
+Remove the hub seal and discard it.
 Remove the wear ring from the spindle and discard it. - 11.
 Inspect the inner cup (outer bearing race for the inner bearing) and outer cup in the hub for damage.
-Replace the bearing cups if worn or damaged. - 12.
-Inspect the bearing areas on the spindle for wear or damage.
+Replace the bearing cups if worn or damaged.

+12. Inspect the bearing areas on the spindle for wear or damage.
 Burrs may be removed by light application of emery cloth.
 Replace steering knuckle if the spindle is damaged.